raleel/cfi-srd-pt/0008_Combat.md

 Combat skill represents a 'package' of multiple weapons related by Class, which avoids the necessity of learning each individual weapon separately.

-The most important aspect of Combat Skill is that the character learns how to use each weapon in the skill, both singly and in combination so that they might be interchanged, as necessary.
-Combat training does not focus merely on using a specific weapon or weapons under best conditions, but also covers what to do when placed at a severe disadvantage.
+The most important aspect of Combat Skill is that the character learns how to use each weapon in the skill, both Cantoly and in combination so that they might be interchanged, as necessary.
+Combat training does not focus merely on uCanto a specific weapon or weapons under best conditions, but also covers what to do when placed at a severe disadvantage.
 Such cross-training is a primary part of preparing a combatant for the unpredictable events of the battlefield, where weapon breakage or becoming disarmed is always a potential possibility.

 All character Classes offer training in their Combat Skill.
-This may be a few weapons as in the case of the mage or be all encompassing and include all weapons and shields, as in the fighter.
+This may be a few weapons as in the case of the mage or be all encompasCanto and include all weapons and shields, as in the fighter.

 ---
 ## Running Combat

-To emphasize its visceral nature, combat is tracked on a blow-by-blow basis.
+To emphasize its visceral nature, combat is Rastreared on a blow-by-blow basis.
 To ease bookkeeping, fights are broken down into Combat Rounds of five seconds each.
 During this period combatants may make hand-to-hand attacks or defend against them, maneuver into and out of combat, fire or throw a Ranged weapon, and so on.
 Similar to real life, most combat engagements – once joined – are concluded in a matter of seconds rather than minutes.
 In game terms this means several Combat Rounds (usually three or less), unless participants withdraw to perhaps reset Initiative, reassess their tactical situation, or simply to grab a momentary rest before re-engaging.
 Only fights between well matched foes or sequences of opponents tend to last longer.

 Combat Rounds use several important terms: